-The Council’s work currently centers around eleven interrelated programs.
+The Council’s work currently centers around twelve interrelated programs.
 Click the links below to find out more about how we’re making a difference in the lives of ordinary North Carolinians:

 Throughout its 75-year history, the Council has worked toward unity in diversity.
 We continue to play a pivotal role in bringing people together for dialogue and service across lines of denomination and religious affiliation.
 We believe that we are more alike than different and that we can be enriched by many of our differences.
 As the religious landscape in North Carolina has changed over the years, we’ve reached out beyond Christian denominations to sponsor interfaith dialogue conversations.
 Rev. Pierson Shaw, Jr. chairs this committee.

 The Council has worked on improving the living and working conditions of our state’s thousands of farmworkers for decades.
 We focus our efforts on raising public awareness, advocacy and lobbying, connecting with service providers, offering support for organizing, and passing resolutions of endorsement.
 We are currently engaged in a strategic effort to help identify and mobilize faith-based allies in the movement for farmworker justice.